S-Kaminski/WidgetBoard/README.md

 ### 1. Install System Dependencies

 Ensure you have installed `.NET Multi-platform App UI development` component in Visual Studio.
-This project is using `.NET 9.0` version.
+This project is using version 9.0 of `.NET`.

 ### 2. Clone the Repository